 Patient Safety Reporting Program

-A key element of the Commission’s work in Oregon is the Patient Safety Reporting Program (PSRP).
-By identifying adverse events, healthcare organizations have an opportunity to learn from past experience to improve patient safety and reinforce organizational safety culture and transparency.
-The reporting program offers organizations a way to share lessons learned, correct underlying system failures, and contribute to a state-wide pool of information that can be used to identify themes and facilitate shared learning.
+Oregon’s confidential and voluntary Patient Safety Reporting Program (PSRP) gathers information on adverse events that occur in Oregon healthcare facilities.
+The goal of the reporting program is to understand why and how adverse events occur and share aggregate information statewide to improve healthcare in Oregon.
+PSRP offers organizations a way to share lessons learned, correct underlying system problems, and contribute to a statewide pool of information that can be used to identify themes and facilitate shared learning.

 Help us build a strong database for statewide learning!

 Note: only ambulatory surgery centers, hospitals, nursing homes, and pharmacies with a signed participation agreement can submit reports.
 Not a participant?
 Complete a participation agreement »

 Learn how to submit a report or improve your reporting efforts (select your facility type):

 By submitting reports that are of high quality, healthcare organizations help us understand why and how adverse events occur and enable us to share aggregate information and best-practices that can prevent harm and improve healthcare in Oregon.